 When you give it your all and leave it on the line personally and with a strong team, you learn more in-depth things about yourself mentally, physically, and spiritually.

-The skills learned by giving it you're all to a big goal carry over to future careers if appropriately taught.
+The skills acquired by wholeheartedly pursuing a big goal can be transferred to future careers if adequately taught.

 Buckminster Fuller, one of the geniuses of the 20th Century, said: